ACM40960/project-VishalkrishnaBlaze/README.md

 ### Project Overview

-The **SportsStatPredict** project is designed to provide users with accurate predictions for sports outcomes, league standings, and betting odds comparisons.
+The **Monte Carlo Simulation and Betting System for Premier League Predictions** project is designed to provide users with accurate predictions for sports outcomes, league standings, and betting odds comparisons.
 By utilizing machine learning techniques, historical sports statistics, and real-time odds data, the project aims to enhance sports enthusiasts' understanding of upcoming events.

 ### Data Sources